-In May 2014, the FASB and the International Accounting Standards Board (IASB) issued, ASU Revenue from Contracts with Customers 2014-09 (Topic 606).
+In May 2014, the Financial Accounting Standards Board ("FASB") and the International Accounting Standards Board (IASB) issued, ASU Revenue from Contracts with Customers 2014-09 (Topic 606).
 The guidance substantially converges final standards on revenue recognition between the FASB and IASB providing a framework on addressing revenue recognition issues and, upon its effective date, replaces almost all existing revenue recognition guidance, including industry-specific guidance, in current U.S. generally accepted accounting principles.
 The ASU is effective for annual reporting periods beginning after December 15, 2017.
-We are currently evaluating the impact of adopting ASU 2014-09 to determine the impact, if any, it may have on our current practices.
+We are currently evaluating the impact, if any, the adoption of ASU 2014-09 may have on our current practices.

 In July 2014, the FASB issued ASU 2014-12, Compensation - Stock Compensation (Topic 718): Accounting for Share Based Payments When the Terms of an Award Provide that a Performance Target Could be Achieved after the Requisite Service Period.
 To account for such awards, a reporting entity should apply existing guidance in FASB Accounting Standards Codification Topic 718, Compensation - Stock Compensation, as it relates to awards with performance conditions that affect vesting.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
-This ASU is effective for annual reporting periods and interim periods, within those annual periods beginning after December 15, 2015.
-We are currently evaluating the impact of adopting ASU 2014-12 to determine the impact, if any, it may have on our current practices.
+As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
+We adopted ASU 2014-12 effective April 1, 2016 and conclude that there is no material impact on our current practices.

 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern.
 The new standard explicitly requires the assessment at interim and annual periods, and provides management with its own disclosure guidance.
 This ASU is effective for annual reporting periods and interim periods, within those annual periods ending after December 15, 2016.
-We are currently evaluating the impact of ASU 2014-15, if any, may have on our current practices.
+We are currently evaluating the impact, if any, the adoption of ASU 2014-15 may have on our current practices.

 In April 2015, the FASB issued ASU 2015-03 Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 The amendments in ASU 2015-03 require an entity to present debt issuance costs on the balance sheet as a direct deduction from the related debt liability as opposed to an asset.
 Amortization of the costs will continue to be reported as interest expense.
-This ASU is effective for annual reporting periods beginning after December 15, 2015, and interim periods within those fiscal years.
-We are currently evaluating the impact of adopting ASU 2015-03 to determine the impact, but currently do not believe there will be an impact on our consolidated results of operations, financial condition, or cash flow.
+We adopted ASU 2015-03 effective April 1, 2016 and conclude that there is no material impact on our consolidated results of operations, financial condition, or cash flow.

 In June 2015, the FASB issued ASU 2015-10 Technical Corrections and Improvements.
-The amendments in ASU 2015-10 will clarify and correct some of the difference that arose between original guidance from FASB, EITF and other sources, and the translation into the new Codification.
-This ASU is effective for annual reporting periods beginning after December 15, 2015, and interim periods within those fiscal years.
-We are currently evaluating the impact of adopting ASU 2015-10 to determine the impact, but currently do not believe there will be an impact on our consolidated results of operations, financial condition, or cash flow.
+The amendments in ASU 2015-10 clarify and correct some of the difference that arose between original guidance from FASB, EITF and other sources, and the translation into the new Codification.
+We adopted ASU 2015-10 effective April 1, 2016 and conclude that there is no material impact on our consolidated results of operations, financial condition, or cash flow.